Getting Flight Ready - Return to Flying

 We will only be allowing airside access to pilots or operational staff directly involved with aircraft and flights.

 Please note there is strictly no admittance to the Tower Reception, Fuel/RFFS Annex or Tower.
-If you require assistance, please telephone 0161 789 1362 and choose ‘Ops’.
+If you require assistance, please telephone 0161 789 1362 and choose ‘Operation - Option 2’.
 Please note we may be unable to answer the phone immediately during our opening periods due to reduced staffing and increased workload so please leave a message and we will return your call as soon as we can.

-Avgas - All fuelling will be self-service.
+Avgas - All fuelling is self-service.
 When using the Self Service Fuel Pumps, consider the safety of yourself and others.
 Use disposable gloves when handling the fuel equipment and dispose in the bins provided after use.

 Jet A1 - Pilots must remove fuel caps.
 The fueller will then depense the fuel.
 Do not touch any elements of the fuel installation or equipment.
 After fuelling, pilots must replace fuel caps.
 You do not need to sign the fuel docket but verbally confirm the correct amount and your name to the fueller.